Umuzi-org/ACN-syllabus/content/topics/clean-code/general/_index.md

 And this one https://xkcd.com/1513/ (hover your mouse over the picture for extra lols)

+## Naming modules and packages

+Files are refered to as modules and directories as folders or packages.

+Naming conventions are rules which enable the titling of electronic and physical folders, documents and records in a consistent and logical way.
+This ensures that the correct records can be located, identified and retrieved from a filing system in a timely fashion, and that they are stored in an appropriate secure location.

+Ideally,the best time to think about how to name and structure the documents and directories you create is at the start of a project.

+## Note to all programmers

+New modules and packages (including third-party frameworks) should adhere to the recommended naming conventions, but if a library already exists that has a different style, internal consistency should take precedence.

 ## Naming conventions

  - Make sure your naming conventions use vowels. tld_crd is hard to interpret, but tilde_card would make sense in context.